Erdogan opens new 'Istanbul Airport', Turkey's biggest

 The airport will be able to handle 90 million passengers a year, and can be expanded to accommodate as many as 200 million, Erdogan said.

-For the first two months, however, it will be used for just a few flights within Turkey and to Azerbaijan and northern Cyprus - a setback for authorities hailing it as a centerpiece of the construction boom that has driven breakneck economic growth under Erdogan’s 15-year rule.
+For the first two months, however, it will be used for just a few flights within Turkey and to Azerbaijan and northern Cyprus - a setback for authorities hailing it as a centerpiece of the construction boom that has driven breakneck economic growth under Erdogan’s 15-year-old rule.

-Speaking at the opening ceremony, Erdogan said the hub would be called “Istanbul Airport”, and would further Turkey’s integration into the global economy.
+Speaking at the opening ceremony, Erdogan said the hub would be called “Istanbul Airport”, and that it would further Turkey’s role in the integration of global economies.

 “With the operation of Istanbul Airport, European air space will have to be restructured,” he said, adding that he expected it to be used for a large number of intercontinental flights.